cortexapps/cortex-plugins/plugins/sonarqube-issues/README.md

 - Consider creating a new entity type, so that any existing scorecards are not affected by ths configuration entity.
 In this example, we have created a new entity type called `plugin-configuration`
 - Create a new entity with the tag `sonarqube-plugin-config`
-- Set `x-cortex-definition.sonarqube-api-url` to the value of your ServiceNow Instance URL.
+- Set `x-cortex-definition.sonarqube-url` to the value of your ServiceNow Instance URL.
 For example, if my Sonarqube API base URL was `https://sonarqube.martindstone.com`, my `sonarqube-plugin-config` entity would look like this:

 ```yaml
 openapi: 3.0.1